Hypothyroidism in dogs: Neurological

-Hypothyroidism can affect the peripheral and central nervous system.
-Neurological symptoms vary widely and it is not currently known what is responsible for causing neurological symptoms, although multiple theories have been put forward.
+Hypothyroidism can affect the peripheral and central nervous systems.
+Neurological symptoms vary widely, and it is not currently known what causes them, although multiple theories have been put forward.
 Some of the other proposed causes of neurological symptoms include: nerve entrapment, due to mucinous deposits; demyelination, due to disruptions to the metabolism of Schwann cells; vascular nerve damage, due to changes to the blood-nerve barrier; and disruption of the axonal cell transport.
 An immune-related cause has been put forward as well, due to the presence of immune-mediated thyroiditis in some dogs with hypothyroidism.

 Reproductive

-There is a belief of an association between hypothyroidism and reproductive symptoms causing poor reproductive ability.
-Studies have not identified this association; however, there is no definitive evidence from studies that can rule out an association.
-It is recommended that when common causes of poor reproductive ability have been ruled out that hypothyroidism be considered as a possible cause.
+There is a belief of an association between hypothyroidism and reproductive symptoms, causing poor reproductive ability.
+Studies have not identified this association; however, there is no definitive evidence to rule it out.
+It is recommended that when common causes of poor reproductive ability have been ruled out, hypothyroidism be considered as a possible cause.
 Hypothyroidism can result in excessive prolactin secretion due to increased thyrotropin-releasing hormone levels.
-Excessive prolaction secretion causes hyperprolactinaemia and may cause improper lactation in unspayed bitches.
+Excessive prolactin secretion causes hyperprolactinaemia and may cause improper lactation in unspayed bitches.

 Cardiovascular

 It is uncommon for cardiovascular symptoms to be diagnosed during a clinical exam.
 The cardiovascular symptoms that are most often diagnosed during examination are bradycardia and a deficit of the apical impulse.
-The exact mechanism behind the cause of cardiovascular and haemodynamic symptoms is unknown but may be due to the effects of hypothyroidism on the cardiac muscle.
-Most cardiac abnormalities in dogs with hypothyroidism are typically mild and thus is not a cause for concern outside of long surgical procedures.
-Heart failure may occur in cases of primary hypothyroidism; however, heart failure caused by hypothyroidism is rare, most cases of heart failure are a preexisting condition being exacerbated by the thyroid hormone deficiency.
-Thyroid hormone treatment usually results in a cessation of cardiac abnormalities, although it may take several months for this to occur.
+The exact mechanism behind the cause of cardiovascular and haemodynamic symptoms is unknown, but may be due to the effects of hypothyroidism on the cardiac muscle.
+Most cardiac abnormalities in dogs with hypothyroidism are typically mild and thus are not a cause for concern outside of long surgical procedures.
+Heart failure may occur in cases of primary hypothyroidism; however, heart failure caused by hypothyroidism is rare.
+Most cases of heart failure are a preexisting condition being exacerbated by thyroid hormone deficiency.
+Thyroid hormone treatment usually results in resolution of cardiac abnormalities, although this may take several months.

 Myxoedema coma

-Myxoedema coma is a very rare but deadly form of severe hypothyroidism characterised by myxoedema, asthaenia, hypothermia, bradycardia and organ dysfunction, hypotension, hypoventilation and unresponsiveness.
+Myxoedema coma is a very rare but deadly form of severe hypothyroidism characterised by myxoedema, asthaenia, hypothermia, bradycardia, organ dysfunction, hypotension, hypoventilation, and unresponsiveness.
 It may swiftly progress to stupor and coma.
-Dogs with the condition have similar test results as those with normal hypothyroidism but prognosis is very poor and most dogs will die from organ failure or an infection occurring alongside the condition.
+Dogs with the condition have similar test results as those with normal hypothyroidism, but the prognosis is very poor, and most dogs will die from organ failure or an infection occurring alongside the condition.
 The condition often occurs after a bacterial infection or a bout of hypothermia.

 Endocrine

-Due to the effect thyroid hormone has on the pituitary gland hypothyroidism can cause hypersecretion of growth hormone.
+Due to the effect thyroid hormone has on the pituitary gland, hypothyroidism can cause hypersecretion of growth hormone.